storybookjs/react-native/examples/svelte-kitchen-sink/README.md

-# Storybook Demo
+# Storybook Svelte Demo

-This is a demo app to test Svelte integration with Storybook.
+This example directory represents the application you wish to integrate storybook into.

 Run `yarn install` to sync Storybook module with the source code and run `yarn storybook` to start the Storybook.